craigsapp/ratioscore/doc/pitch/index.md

 <h2> MIDI key number </h2>

-MIDI key numbers can be used in `**ratio` spines by following the MIDI key number by the letter `m`.
-A reference pitch is not needed if MIDI key numbers are used, since MIDI note 69.0 is assigned to the frequence 440 Hz and other integer values for MIDI notes are assumed to be in equal temperament.
+MIDI key numbers can be used in `**ratio` spines by following the key number by the letter `m`.
+A reference pitch is not needed if key numbers are used, since MIDI note 69.0 is assigned to the frequence 440 Hz and other integer values for MIDI keyt are assumed to be in equal temperament.

 {% include ratioscore.html id="midikey" %}